-In 2013, the Group conducted a materiality assessment of aspects in the Global Reporting Initiative (GRI) G4 guidelines led by the Risk Management department.
+In 2013, the Group conducted a materiality assessment of aspects the GRI G4 in guidelines led by the Risk Management department.
 Responsibilities for management and reporting were assigned for each material aspect.
 The material aspects were mapped onto the key business risks of the Group to ensure completeness and a clear understanding of areas of risks each material aspect posed.
-In 2015. the kev business risks and material aspects were reviewed and revised where relevant.
+In 2015, the kev business risks and material aspects were reviewed and revised where relevant.